National Conference on undergraduate research

 NECESSARY SUBMISSION STEPS

-Step 2: Watch for Abstract presentation decision NCUR (Beginning January 2021)
+Step 2: Watch for Abstract presentation decision NCUR for Early Decisions

-Step 4: Once your abstract is accepted, and you are SURE you will be able to attend, go to NCUR to register for the conference between January and February 2021.
+Step 4: Once your abstract is accepted, and you are SURE you will be able to attend (first two presenters only)

 NATIONAL CONFERENCE ON UNDERGRADUATE RESEARCH - KENNESAW GEORGIA 2019 PHOTOS